 Our Call to Action campaign urges UK governments to take four key steps to enable mothers to breastfeed for as long as they wish and to protect all babies from commercial interests.
 The following outlines Step 1: Developing a National Infant Feeding Strategy Board, tasked with creating a strategy and plan to deliver the goal of ensuring more babies are breastfed.

 The UK has some of the lowest breastfeeding rates in the world.
 Only 34% of women maintain breastfeeding to six months as compared to 49% in the US and 71% in Norway.
-Unicef UK has launched a Call to Action, for all UK Governments to provide leadership on improving breastfeeding rates by creating a National Infant Feeding Strategy Board.
-Add your voice to our Call to Action campaign.
+UNICEF UK has launched a Call to Action for all UK Governments to provide leadership on improving breastfeeding rates by creating a National Infant Feeding Strategy Board.

 Call to Action Step 1: National Infant Feeding Strategy BoardDownload